Welcome to hell

 By the start of 1914, it would be safe to say that Alfred Adams was respectable entrepreneur and shopkeeper.
 It is worth remembering that he was still in his mid-20s.
 But the world in which he was making such quick headway was lost forever in summer 1914; a global war was sparked by the assassination of the Austro-Hungarian Archduke Franz Ferdinand and his wife in Sarajevo, in what is now Bosnia-Herzegovina.
 As the European powers declared war on each other, Alf might have felt a pang of regret he was not among the men rushing to fill the ranks in those heady summer days.
 But as a family man, he was not the sort of person the War Office wanted.
 It was the younger, unmarried men that were selected.

-But it might not have mattered anyway, as many people predicted a short, sharp war followed by victory.
+It might not have mattered anyway, as many people predicted a short, sharp war followed by victory.
 Indeed, plenty of raw recruits voiced concern that the conflict would be over by the time they reached the front.
-Yet there were some, those with deeper foresight perhaps, who predicted a titanic struggle.
+Yet there were some, those with deeper foresight, who predicted a titanic struggle.
 This became apparent when the British Expeditionary Force (BEF) in France, a small but professional army, found itself in urgent need of those new recruits as the casualties started to climb.
 By 1915, those who had been turned away the previous summer were asked to volunteer again, with many joining up through the Kitchener’s Pals Battalion scheme, whereby local units of friends or workmates were formed up and went to war together.

 There is a small possibility that Alf enlisted in 1915 and then served as a regular, although this seems highly unlikely as there were simply too many risks and commitments at home.
 Alf was now a family man with two young boys to look after.
 But in 1916 universal conscription was introduced and all men of service age started to be called up.
 It became impossible to avoid the war, unless one was disabled or a conscientious objector who refused to work in non-combatant roles.* It is impossible to say when Alf received his call-up, although it is also unlikely he was involved in any of the campaigns in 1916.
 In all probability he was with the army by late 1916 or early 1917.